Pacmed/sensible-local-interpretations/readme.md

 - show basic sims / illustrations on why this would work
 - try on more dsets: simulations, mnist / fashion mnist
 - try for both nns and things like decision trees.
+- Test differences in uncertainty on probit level or on logit level.

 ## basic idea